 Sylvan Lake - An Example of Successful Lake Clean-Up

-Sylvan Lake 16th Anniversary UW Lake Cleanup took place on Sept 22nd, 2019 with over 30 scuba divers, 8 paddlers and over 60 shore support volunteers made a "splash for trash" in this annual lake cleanup effort.
+Sylvan Lake 17th Anniversary UW Lake Cleanup took place on Sept 22nd, 2020 with over only 8 scuba divers, 2 paddlers and over 20 shore support volunteers made a "splash for trash" in this annual lake cleanup effort - but small numbers due to COVID.

 Together this team with support from the Alberta Underwater Council (AUC) plus local community, sponsors including Newalta, scuba divers, paddlers & shore support volunteers had the unique opportunity of removing unwanted trash, broken glass, beverage containers, lost or broken plastic water toys, discarded clothing, fishing line/hooks & other inappropriate signs of human activities in Alberta's beautifully sparkling, popular & busy Sylvan Lake.

-Thanks to the assistance of all participants, in 2019 an additional 1 1/2 tons of garbage was removed.
+Thanks to the assistance of all participants, in 2020 an additional 1/2 ton of garbage was removed.
 Volunteers drove from all over the province to gather here & keep Sylvan Lake sparkling and safe again for recreational use next season.

 Awareness of environmental issues started to be enthusiastically embraced by many in Alberta's scuba community in the early 1960's and since then the AUC estimates about 80 tons (and counting) has been removed from Alberta's lakes & rivers by volunteer scuba divers.
 It's not "out of sight, out of mind" to an Alberta scuba diver who while underwater constantly sees trash as a reminder of the negative impact of irresponsible human activities in our underwater environment & the wildlife that live there.
 The Alberta Underwater Council is pleased to report that in 2019, nearly one ton was again removed by 30 divers, 6 paddlers, over 80 shore support volunteers from Sylvan Lake & nearby communities.